Germany–Rwanda relations: Partnership Rhineland-Palatinate–Rwanda

 Rwanda and the German state of Rhineland-Palatinate have been twinned since 1982, with Rhineland-Palatinate focusing most of its international development efforts on the African country.
 The Rhineland-Palatinate-Rwanda Partnership Association, based in Mainz and with a coordination office in Kigali, serves to support the partnership.
 Close relations exist, especially at the level of municipalities and the education system, with over 250 school partnerships.
 Churches, universities and colleges, associations, companies and social groups such as sports clubs and educational institutions also participate in the partnership.
 There are also contacts at the political level, expressed, for example, in meetings between the Rwandan president and the minister-president of Rhineland-Palatinate.

 Cultural relations

 There has been a Goethe-Institut in Rwanda since 2009, which was expanded into its own office in 2014 and promotes the German language and culture in the country.
 The German Academic Exchange Service has been active in the country since 2016 and promotes exchange at the university level.
 Close civil society relations exist especially with the federal state of Rhineland-Palatinate.
 In Kigali, there is the Kandt House Museum, which was renovated in 2017 and includes an exhibition on the German colonial period.
+In 2025 Rwanda claimed that criticism towards German football club Bayern Munich, and their sponsorship with Visit Rwanda, was a danger towards Rwandan peace and stabilization.